JiaweiZhuang/old_cloud_GC/README.md

 Simply choose the basic plan when you encounter this page:
 <img src="img/3.png" width="480">

 Now you should have an AWS account!
 It's time to run the model in cloud.

+(You can skip Step 1 for the next time, of course)

 #### Step 2: launch a virtual server with GEOS-Chem installed